MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-phone-system-auto-attendants.md

   - Redirect the call to a Microsoft Teams user who has a **Phone System** license that is Enterprise Voice-enabled or has Calling Plans assigned to them.
 You can set it up so the person calling in can be sent to voicemail.
 To do this, select a **Person in your company** and set this person's calls to be automatically forwarded directly to voicemail.

   - Redirect the call to a call queue.
-To see more about call queues, see [Create a Phone System call queue](/SkypeForBusiness/what-is-phone-system-in-office-365/create-a-phone-system-call-queue).
+To see more about call queues, see [Create a Cloud call queue](/SkypeForBusiness/what-is-phone-system-in-office-365/create-a-phone-system-call-queue).

   - Redirect the call to another auto attendant that you have set up.
 - Create menu options and play a menu prompt for the person calling.
 For example: "Press 1 for Sales, Press 2 for Services.
 To speak to the operator, press 0 at any time."